thacherT1D/webdevstuff/Promises/Promises.desc.md

 ## What's a promise?

-In Node.js, it's possible to start an I/O operation and then continue with the other operations that don't require the I/O to be completed.
+In Node.js, it's possible to start an I/O operation and then continue with other operations that don't require the I/O to be completed.
 This approach is called **asynchronous** or **non-blocking** I/O. Any tasks that depend on the I/O operation to be completed still need to wait and are thus blocked.
 But other operations that don't have a dependency on the I/O operation can continue.

-All asynchronous operations that are core to Node.js accept a callback function.
+All asynchronous I/O operations that are core to Node.js invoke a callback function when it completes.
 For example, here's a short program that appends content to a file using the `fs` core module.

 ```javascript
 'use strict';